-The base salaries of ETP's named executive officers are determined by ETP's board of directors based on recommendations from the ETP Compensation Committee, which take into account the recommendations of Mr. Warren.
-For 2009, the ETP Compensation Committee determined to freeze base salaries for ETP's named executive officers at the same levels as for 2008 due to the uncertainties related to the economy and the natural gas markets that existed at that time.
+Base Salary.
+As discussed above, the base salaries of our named executive officers are determined by the Compensation Committee after taking into account the recommendations of Mr. Warren.
+For 2009, the Compensation Committee determined to freeze base salaries for our named executive officers at the same levels as for 2008 due to the uncertainties related to the economy and the natural gas markets that existed at that time.
 In 2010, the Compensation Committee approved increases in the annual base salaries of Messrs.
-McCrea, Salinas and Mason of 3% each, from their prior annual base salaries.
+McCrea, Salinas and Mason of 3% each from their prior annual base salaries.
 The Compensation Committee determined that such increases in annual base salary were warranted in light of their individual performance and levels of responsibility related to the management of the Partnership.